 - Barrett's hyperplasia or Barrett's esophagus, which occurs when abnormal healing takes place after an ulcer has destroyed an area of the esophageal lining (The usual lining is replaced with tissue like that found in the stomach or intestine.
 People with this condition may be at a higher risk of developing cancer of the esophagus over time.)

 Making the Diagnosis

-People who have had regular or daily heartburn for 5 years or more should be tested for Barrett's esophagus.
-For patients who have this condition, many doctors perform regular checkups to look for changes that may eventually develop into cancerous growths.
+People who have had regular or daily heartburn for more than 5 years have an increased risk of Barrett’s esophagus.
+People over the age of 50 who also have other risk factors such as smoking or obesity, may be tested using endoscopic biopsy (endoscopy with biopsy).
+For other patients, many doctors perform regular checkups to look for changes that may eventually develop into cancerous growths.

 Treatment and Prevention

 Most symptoms of GERD can be managed with a combination of medications and lifestyle changes.
 Surgery is reserved for people with severe complications but is needed only rarely.